 It was a breezy afternoon in the middle of the week, April 2018.
 I popped out from the Russian Healthcare Ministry building located in the very center of Moscow.
-I had just handed to the authorities the Young Russian Orthodontists’ Manifesto and been through a useless debate on if we need any improvements in the orthodontic education in the country.
+I had just handed to the authorities the Young Russian Orthodontists’ Manifesto and been through a useless debate on if we need any improvements to the orthodontic education in the country.
 The authorities made it quite clear to me: they are not going to move a finger to make any change.

 2. Board Certification